Barrier Integral Control for Global Asymptotic Tracking of Uncertain Nonlinear Systems under State and Input Constraints: Conclusion

 \section{Conclusion}

-We consider the asymptotic regulation problem for high-order MIMO nonlinear control-affine systems with unknown dynamic terms.
+We consider the asymptotic regulation problem for high-order MIMO nonlinear control-affine systems with unknown dynamic terms and control directions under state and input constraints.
 We propose Barrier Integral Control to confine the state in a pre-defined funnel and guarantee its asymptotic convergence to zero from all initial conditions.
-Future efforts will be devoted towards extending the proposed scheme to trajectory tracking for more general systems with unmatched uncertainties and potential controllability relaxations.
+An extension using reference modification accounts for input-saturation constraints.
+Future efforts will be devoted towards extending the proposed scheme to tracking of arbitrary trajectories and systems with unmatched uncertainties.